-This Indian Standard (Part 1) (Second Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Coir and Coir Products Sectional Committee had been approved by the Textile Division Council.
+This Indian Standard (Part 3) (Second Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Coir and Coir Products Sectional Committee had been approved by the Textile Division Council.

-This standard was first published in March 1987 and subsequently revised in September 1987.
-Further it has now been revised to incorporate the following changes:
+This standard was first published in March 1987 in 3 parts and further revised in September 1987.
+Further it has now been revised to incorporate the following changesby splitting up 3 parts as separate standard:

-- a) Additional requirements for Ecomark (optional) have been incorporated; and - b) Amendment no. 1 has been incorporated.
+Additional requirements for Ecomark (optional) have been incorporated; and Amendment no. 1 has been incorporated.